shaloo/docs.arcana/includes/text-snippets/google_config_steps.md

 Go to the Arcana Dashboard: {% include "./text-snippets/db_portal_url.md" %}

+Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard. .

 !!! tip "Registering the Application"

       {% include "./text-snippets/socialauth_add_config.md" %}

-Register your dApp by creating a new dApp.
-Specify a dApp name, and select `Storage Region` as per dApp requirements.You can use defaults for other settings or change them as per your use case.
+You can use defaults for other settings or change them as per your use case.
 Refer to the [how to configure dApp guide]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) for details.

-Go to the `Auth` tab in the dashboard and copy the **redirect URI** value displayed there.
+Go to the `Configure->Social Auth` configuration section and copy the **redirect URI** value displayed there.
 This will be used in the next step to generate Google Client ID.

 ![redirect_page](/img/an_dApp_config_redirect_uri.png)